NewPZP/mybooklet/02 IETLS/00 话题练习/03 Accommodation.md

 ## Which room does your family spend most of the time in?

+**Answer 1:**
+In our family, we spend most of our time in the living room.
+It's a spacious and cozy area where we gather to watch TV, play board games, or simply chat.
+The large windows<b><u> let in plenty of natural light</u></b>, making it a pleasant place to relax.
+We've also decorated it with comfortable sofas and a coffee table, which makes it perfect for family bonding and entertaining guests.

+---

+**Answer 2:**
+The kitchen is the heart of our home, where my family spends the most time.
+We love cooking and eating together, so the kitchen is always bustling with activity.
+It has a large island in the center, which serves as a spot for meal prep and casual dining.
+We also have a small TV in the corner, so we can watch cooking shows and try out new recipes together.
+This shared time strengthens our family bonds.

+---

+**Answer 3:**
+For us, the dining room <b><u>is where we spend the majority of our time</u></b>.
+We believe in the importance of family meals, so we make it a point to have dinner together every night.
+The dining room is elegantly furnished with a large table that can seat all of us comfortably.
+We <b><u>often end up lingering there</u></b>, talking about our day and <b><u>sharing stories long after the meal is over</u></b>. <b><u>It's a special place for creating memories</u></b>.

+---

+**Answer 4:**
+Interestingly, my family spends most of our time in the home office.
+My parents work from home, and I use the space for studying and projects.
+The office is equipped with multiple desks, computers, and a printer, making it a productive environment. <b><u>We often find ourselves collaborating on various tasks or helping each other out with work-related issues.</u></b> It’s a practical room where we can be together while being productive.

+---

+**Answer 5:**
+In our household, the family room is the most frequented space.
+It’s a versatile area designed for relaxation and entertainment, with a big-screen TV, gaming consoles, and comfortable seating.
+We often watch movies, play video games, or have family discussions there.
+The room also has a fireplace, which makes it a cosy spot during the winter months.
+It's a perfect blend of comfort and fun, making it<b><u> our favorite place to unwind</u></b>.

 ## Do you live in a house or a flat?

+---

+**Answer 1:**
+I live in a flat in the city center.
+It’s a modern, high-rise building with excellent amenities like a gym, swimming pool, and 24-hour security.
+Living in a flat <b><u>is very convenient because everything I need is within walking distance, including shops, restaurants, and public transport</u></b>.
+The view from my balcony is spectacular, overlooking the city skyline.
+It’s the perfect place for someone who enjoys an urban lifestyle.

+---

+**Answer 2:**
+I live in a house in the suburbs.<b><u> It’s a spacious two-story home</u></b> with a large garden and a garage.
+The neighborhood is peaceful and family-friendly, with parks and good schools nearby.
+I love having a backyard where we can host barbecues and the kids can play.
+The extra space also allows us to have a dedicated home office and guest room, which is very convenient.

+---

+**Answer 3:**
+Currently, I live in a flat that I share with a roommate.
+It’s located in a vibrant part of the city, close to my workplace and various entertainment options.
+The flat is small but cozy, with a compact kitchen and a shared living area.
+Sharing a flat is economical and allows me to live in a prime location without breaking the bank.
+Plus, it’s a great way to meet new people and make friends.

+---

+**Answer 4:**
+I live in a house in a rural area.
+It’s an old, charming cottage surrounded by nature.
+The house has a lot of character, with wooden beams and a fireplace.
+Living in the countryside means we have plenty of space and privacy, and we can enjoy outdoor activities like hiking and gardening.
+It’s a tranquil and idyllic lifestyle, perfect for unwinding and connecting with nature.

+---

+**Answer 5:**
+I live in a penthouse flat on the top floor of a downtown building.
+It’s a luxurious space with floor-to-ceiling windows and a private terrace.
+The flat is designed with modern, high-end finishes and has stunning views of the city.
+Living here provides a mix of comfort and prestige, with easy access to exclusive shops, fine dining, and cultural events.
+It’s ideal for someone who appreciates luxury and convenience.

 ## Do you plan to live here for a long time?